HMS Northumberland (F238): Affiliations

 In honouring these affiliations, she regularly visited Tyneside (most recently in January 2024) and occasionally, London, mooring alongside in April 2007 as part of the 200th anniversary of the Slave Trade Act 1807.
 On that visit she was open to the public with a display on modern anti-slaving operations in which she and other ships of the Royal Navy take part.
-She also previosly visited Baltimore in June 2006, Marmaris in Turkey in February 2003 and in October 2001 attended an Australian Fleet Review in Sydney.
+She also previously visited Baltimore in June 2006, Marmaris in Turkey in February 2003 and in October 2001 attended an Australian Fleet Review in Sydney.